flohero/Spongebot/README.md

 # Commands Usage
 Commands are regular expression, which means every message will be matched against all commands.
 This means a message can match more then one time, in this case the bot will execute all of them.

-The can reply with simple static responses or you can build your own reply via scripts.
+The bot can reply with simple static responses or you can build your own reply via scripts.

 ## Scripting
 You can create custom functionality through [starlark](https://docs.bazel.build/versions/master/skylark/language.html), a python dialect and [starlight-go](https://github.com/starlight-go/starlight).
-It's simple to use, the program provides a struct called `s` which contains two fields,

 ### The `s` struct and builtin functions
 With s you can call builtin variables.
 You call them, like in many programming languages, with `s.`.